njhollinghurst/passive_av_500/README.md

 Only SMD passive components are listed in the [BOM](production/bom.csv) file.

-If using JLCPCB assembly, select "user specified tooling holes" (or they might drill extra ones).
+If using JLCPCB assembly, select **"Tooling holes placed by user"** (or they might drill extra ones).
 There will be a warning that J1-J4 are missing from the BOM &mdash; this is expected.

-I've used "Hand Solder" footprints (with longer pads) but they should work with automated assembly too.
-Consider reverting to normal footprints.
-Conversely, for easier hand soldering, the layout is spacious enough to accommodate 1206 footprints without major changes.
+I've used "Hand Solder" footprints (with slightly longer pads) but they should work with automated assembly too.

 ### Connectors